pratik-choudhari/pratik-choudhari/README.md

 **👋 Hi, I’m Pratik Choudhari!**

 I’m a Data Engineer and a Master’s graduate from the University of Windsor, Canada.
-I have a deep passion for everything data—from designing efficient data pipelines to building scalable architectures.
+I have a passion for everything data—from designing efficient data pipelines to building self service BI systems.

 I enjoy working on big data technologies, cloud solutions, and system design.
 Always curious and eager to learn, I thrive on solving complex data challenges and optimizing workflows.